OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

     * - trustee_sid
       - oval-sc:EntityItemStringType (0..1)
       - The trustee_sid entity specifies the SID that associated a user, group, system, or program (such as a Windows service).
-    * - ~~trustee_name~~
+    * - trustee_name (Deprecated)
-      - ~~oval-sc:EntityItemStringType (0..1~~)
+      - oval-sc:EntityItemStringType (0..1)
-      - ~~This element specifies the trustee name associated with this particular DACL.
+      - This element specifies the trustee name associated with this particular DACL.
 A trustee can be a user, group, or program (such as a Windows service).
 In Windows, trustee names are case-insensitive.
 As a result, it is recommended that the case-insensitive operations are used for this entity.
 In a domain environment, trustee names should be identified in the form: "domain\trustee name".
 For local trustee names use: "computer name\trustee name".
-For built-in accounts on the system, use the trustee name without a domain.~~
+For built-in accounts on the system, use the trustee name without a domain.
     * - standard_delete
       - oval-sc:EntityItemBoolType (0..1)
       - The right to delete the object.